riptano/cdm/docs/context.rst

 Context
 =======

 A Context provides useful information and database functionality automatically for the developer.
 There is no need to select a keyspace, this has been done for you already.
+From an :doc:`/installer` the context is always available via :code:`self.context`.

 Downloading and Caching Files